 Attendee List: The Attendee List shows the people who have been invited to the appointment.
-It also shows their RSVP status.

 Schedule Grid: The Schedule Grid shows the published Free/Busy information for the people you have invited.
 This is where you compare schedules to find free time to schedule the appointment.
 Individuals have visible scheduling information only if they use the same Novell GroupWise or Microsoft Exchange server you do (that is, if they are in the same organization as you), or if they publish free/busy information at a URL you can reach and you have entered that URL into their contact cards using the contact editor.